Time-out for Mindfulness in Evergreen

 - Mindfulness can help us be better parents.
 Parents who practice mindfulness describe being happier with their parenting skills and relationship with their kids, and their kids were found to have better social skills.

 - Mindfulness helps health care professionals cope with stress, connect with their patients, and improve their quality of life.
 It can also help mental health professionals by reducing negative emotions and anxiety, and increasing their positivity and feelings of self-compassion.

 - Mindfulness helps in prisons.
 Evidence suggests mindfulness reduces anger, hostility, and mood disturbances among prisoners, by increasing their awareness of their thoughts and emotions.
 This can help facilitate rehabilitation and reintegration.

 - Mindfulness training can be used to help veterans.
 Studies suggest it can reduce the symptoms of Post Traumatic Stress Disorder (PTSD) in the aftermath of war.

 - Mindfulness can help with weight control.
 Practicing “mindful eating” encourages healthier eating habits, helps people lose weight, and helps them enjoy their food more.

-Practicing mindfulness isn’t at all mysterious.
+Practicing mindfulness in Evergreen isn’t at all mysterious.
 It’s really about being fully present for your life.

 Evergreen Life and Wellness Coaching